Mayuri103120/Mayuri103120.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final-year Computer Engineering graduate student at New York University.
+📚 I'm a final-year Computer Engineering graduate student at New York University, set to graduate in May 2024.

-🔬 My research interests are bridging vision and language modalities and Self-Supervised Learning!
+👩🏽‍💻 I've professionally served as a Software Engineer at a Fortune 500 company, and more recently as an Applied Data Scientist at an ESG-focused supply chain and procurement startup in NY.

-📚 I'm currently working towards my Master's Thesis in the field of Computer Vision and Natural Language Processing.
+💻 I'm skilled in applying Python programming, NLP techniques,  data analysis, visualization, and extraction to bring product visions to life.
+My proficiency extends to scalable software development, as well as crafting Salesforce CRM solutions.
+Additionally, I am adept at delving into research endeavors and have made meaningful contributions to an open-source project.

-📽️ I am also interested in assisting others on their path in Machine Learning and academia.
+❤️‍🔥 I'm passionate about delivering impactful solutions to complex challenges by leveraging technical expertise and systems thinking.

-# Selected Experience
+# Work Experience

 ## 🤖 Open Source Contributions
 I have experience contributing to [Arena Bench](https://github.com/Arena-Rosnav) a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.